Exadra37/elixir-phoenix-360-web-apps/WHITE_PAPER.md

 Due to the nature of the Elixir runtime all this three websites can be bolt together without the need to have separated deployments and complex systems in place to keep them in sync.
 So, all of the three 360 web apps are deployed from a single project under the website `app.tld`.
 The web server for `app.tld` will be the only one running and accepting requests for all the three websites on the same http port `80` and https port `443`.
 Technically we could also start from `app.tld` the web servers for `links.tld` and `notes.tld`, but they would need to run in different ports.

-Independently how the user accesses any of the 360 web apps, the user can always use the same account that he may have created through `app.tld`, through `links.tld` or through `notes.local`.
+Independently how the user accesses any of the 360 web apps, the user can always use the same account that he may have created through `app.tld`, through `links.tld` or through `notes.tld`.

-Also, the data for each of the three 360 web apps is always kept in sync because the server handling the requests for `app.local/links` is the exact same one that handles the requests for `links.local`, and the same applies for `app.tld/notes` and `notes.tld`.
+Also, the data for each of the three 360 web apps is always kept in sync because the server handling the requests for `app.tld/links` is the exact same one that handles the requests for `links.tld`, and the same applies for `app.tld/notes` and `notes.tld`.

 [Home](/README.md)